Delicious Garlic Mashed Potatoes! Creamy & filled with so much flavor! Simple & easy to make mashed potatoes! Try these for your next dinner!

 Salt and pepper – Absolute essentials!
 For optimum flavor, I salt the potato cooking water and mix salt and pepper into the mashed potatoes.

 Toppings – Top your potatoes however you like!
-My favorite way to eat them is with a sprinkle of chives and a pat of butter.
+My favorite way to eat them is with a sprinkle of chives, a pat of butter, or even bacon crumbles.

 How to Make Mashed Potatoes